 Ukraine passenger jet crashes in Iran killing all 176 on board

-(Eds: Updating throughout) Tehran, Jan 8 (AFP) A Ukrainian airliner carrying 176 people from seven countries crashed shortly after takeoff from Tehran on Wednesday, killing all on board.
+A Ukrainian airliner crashed shortly after take-off from Tehran on Wednesday, killing all 176 people on board, mainly Iranians and Canadians.

+Search-and-rescue teams were combing through the smoking wreckage of the Boeing 737 flight from Tehran to Kyiv but officials said there was no hope of finding anyone alive.
+The vast majority of the passengers on the Ukraine International Airlines flight were non-Ukrainians, including 82 Iranians and 63 Canadians, officials said.

-Canada is home to a large Iranian diaspora community and UIA offers discount flights between Tehran and Toronto, with a transit in Kiev.
-Officials in Tehran said 15 children were among the passengers.
-The semi-official news agency ISNA said 13 were students from Tehran's Sharif University, the most prestigious in the country.
+Canada is home to a large Iranian diaspora community and UIA offers discount flights between Tehran and Toronto, with transit in Kyiv.
+UIA released a list of the names and birth years of passengers.
+At least 25 were under the age of 18.
+Iran's semi-official news agency ISNA said 13 of the passengers were students from Tehran's Sharif University, the most prestigious in the country.

-The airline -- which suspended its flights to Tehran after the crash -- said the Boeing 737 had been built in 2016 and checked only two days before the accident.
-"The plane was in working order," UIA company president Yevgeniy Dykhne told a briefing in Kiev where he choked back tears.
-"It was one of our best planes with a wonderful crew."
+Two passengers registered on the flight did not board before take-off, Oleksiy Danilov, the head of Ukraine's national security council, told reporters.
+The airline said the Boeing 737 had been built in 2016 and checked only two days before the accident.
+It was Kyiv-based UIA's first fatal crash.

 Iranian state media reported that the plane caught fire after crashing, but a video aired by the state broadcaster appeared to show the plane already on fire as it fell from the night sky.
 Iran on Wednesday fired more than a dozen ballistic missiles at Iraqi bases housing the US military, in the first action of its promised revenge for the US killing of a top Iranian general.